 - We have decided that we have both had enough stress going through the divorce.
 We are going to let matters rest for a little while and come back to settling our financial matters perhaps when the children are older.

 All of these reasons could give rise to additional financial headaches in the future for all parties concerned.

-Similarly, you may feel you don’t need one because the two of you have amicably agreed on what will happen.
+You may feel you don’t need a consent order because the two of you have amicably agreed on what will happen.
 However, there is no guarantee relations will stay like that.
-They could be playing it false to start with, an incident could trigger a cooling of contact, or a new partner may encourage your ex into making a claim or as time goes on you may start to feel aggrieved that you didn’t make any kind of financial claim against your ex.
+A change in personal circumstances by either party could trigger a change of heart, a new partner may encourage your ex into making a claim or as time goes on you may start to feel aggrieved that you didn’t make any kind of financial claim against your ex.
 We’ve seen it happen, all too often.